ReadingAndThinking.com

 The story of this book is full of details and twists.
 Unlike Chekhov's principle of "if a pistol appears in a story, it will be fired", there is no way to predict the role and relationship of the characters appearing.
 This makes the legend almost like the truth.

-The story of Tristram and Isoude is just that, under the theme of traditional love tragedies beyond love, with a lot of unrelated details.
+The story of Tristram and Isolde is just that, under the theme of traditional love tragedies beyond love, with a lot of unrelated details.
 These details acquire symbolism due to their irrelevance to the subject.
 That is to say, their meaning is not in the text, but is hidden in a deeper place, and is only suggested by some symbols.

 Music plays an important role in the story, Tristram uses music to get back Isoude, the damsel wakes up Tristram with music, the king gives Isoude to Palamedes because of his curiosity about music, and so on.
-The animals also made some impressive appearances, such as Tristram's dog Houdini, who was given away twice, both as souvenirs, and drank the love magic water with Tristram and Isoude.
+The animals also made some impressive appearances, such as Tristram's dog Houdini, who was given away twice, both as souvenirs, and drank the love magic water with Tristram and Isolde.

-His IQ makes it possible for him to feel the potency of the magic water as much as a human being, after all, in order to keep Tristram from being discovered, he doesn't bark while hunting!
+His IQ makes it possible for him to feel the potency of the magic water as much as a human being, after all, to keep Tristram from being discovered, he doesn't bark while hunting!

 After reading such a messy but full of vitality story, and then reading ordinary novels, the difference is huge.
 Ordinary novels are very clean as if the branches have been cut off, with clear meaning and consistent temperament.
 However assigning meaning to legends is difficult, and the various symbols of unknown meaning are fascinating.